PaulsonLab/CAGES/README.md

 ```sh
 python Plotting.py
 ```
-Here is an example plot for the Rosenbrock problem:
+Here is an example plot for the Rosenbrock problem that user can reproduce based on the np files under ~\Results\Rosenbrock:

 ![image](https://github.com/PaulsonLab/CAGES/assets/101409886/aa7c160a-8474-47c5-9e2f-589516dba528)